Webb Mission Timeline

 2012

-Goddard Space Flight Center receives two of Webb’s four science instruments, the Mid-Infrared Instrument (MIRI) and the Near-Infrared Imager and Slitless Spectrograph (NIRISS), as well as Webb’s Fine Guidance Sensor, from the European and Canadian space agencies.
-Webb’s secondary mirror and the first three primary mirror segments also arrive at Goddard Space Flight Center from Ball Aerospace & Technologies Corp.
+Goddard Space Flight Center receives two of Webb's four scientific instruments, the Mid-Infrared Instrument (MIRI) and the Near Infrared Imager and Slitless Spectrograph (NIRISS), as well as Webb's Fine Guidance Sensor, from the European and Canadian space agencies.
+Webb's secondary mirror and the first three segments of the primary mirror also arrive at Goddard Space Flight Center from Ball Aerospace & Technologies Corp.
+Northrop Grumman and its partner ATK complete construction of the center section of Webb's backplane structure, designed to hold the telescope's primary mirror segments.

 2013